 Why classical Goulash is not Keto?

 As with everything from the carb dominating world, when the meals and recipes are stolen from the shepherds, they usually are destroyed.
 In this case, they added a lot of wheat flour to make the sauce thicker.
 But this is not the only problem.
-In many traditional recipes, Goulash is prepared with the equal amount of onion and meat.
+In many traditional recipes, Goulash is prepared with an equal amount of onion and meat.
 Well, we know that onion contains loads of sugar and therefore has to be consumed wisely on Keto.
 Furthermore, a classical Goulash recipe calls for red wine and sometimes potatoes.

 How shall we ketonise this?